melsman/melsman.github.io/_posts/2014-10-06-student-projects.md

 Here is a list of some example projects I have supervised or
 co-supervised:

 - Niels G. W. Serup.
 Kernel Fission for GPGPUs.
-BSc thesis.
-DIKU.
+DIKU BSc thesis project.
 June 2014.
 Co-supervisor.

 - Philip Munksgaard.
 SmlCL - An ML Library for Utilizing Parallel Architectures using OpenCL.
 DIKU BSc thesis project.
 June 2013.
 Supervisor.